 An important goal of the pilot restoration project is to evaluate whether heavy recreational use of beaches in Los Angeles and natural habitats to benefit birds and wildlife can coexist.
 Human use data from this project may serve to inform other similar efforts in southern California.
 One goal of the project was to encourage another, less frequently seen, use of Los Angeles beaches, which is to allow people and families the chance to interact with natural habitats along the beach.
 As such, the restoration area is not fenced off completely from the public (the shoreward side is left fully open).
 Recreating inside the project area is only discouraged during western snowy plover breeding season (a federally threatened species).
-However, sightings of this rare species also brings birdwatchers and other tours to the area.
-Monitoring of plovers was conducted by the Santa Monica Audubon Society and several local ornithologists and followed protocols form USFWS.
+However, sightings of this rare species also bring birdwatchers and other tours to the area.
+Monitoring of plovers was conducted by the Santa Monica Audubon Society and several local ornithologists and followed protocols by USFWS.
 Santa Monica Audubon Society continues to provide updates to the project team regarding plover activity and other bird use of the site and is an important partner on the monitoring for this project.

 Human use data from the site visits suggest that both locals and visitors are interacting positively with the site in ways that include everything from jogging through it along the symbolic pathway, surfing next to it, and birdwatching along the perimeter.
-Frequent human uses of the area include walking, jogging, biking along the adjacent bike path, sun bathing, walking dogs, surfing, paddle boarding, and skim boarding (Figure 46).
+Frequent human uses of the area include walking, jogging, biking along the adjacent bike path, sunbathing, walking dogs, surfing, paddle boarding, and skim boarding (Figure 43).
 Additional uses include birdwatching and fishing.
-Dogs have occasionally been observed just outside the site, which could potentially deter birds like Western snowy plovers from using the site.
+Dogs have occasionally been observed just outside the site, which could potentially deter birds like western snowy plovers from using the site.
 Many people have questions as they interact with TBF staff collecting data for surveys such as: "Why is the vegetation here?"
 "Is this better for birds?"
 "Will this help with climate change?"
 All of these questions and many more are answered by staff, and all interactions have thus far been positive.
 It appears that both locals and visitors alike are responding encouragingly to the restoration area, which bodes well for the future of the site and its ability to answer other goals such as whether or not it can increase coastal resilience against climate change stressors like wave erosion and sea level rise.
 It is heartening when most people suggest expanding into a larger area.
 The site has also provided many opportunities to teach students about beach ecology.
 Several students from LMU's Coastal Research Institute have conducted independent research, and many more have visited the site since implementation.
 In May 2019, two new educational interpretive signs were deployed at the entrance and along the symbolic pathway of the restoration area.
 Based on TBF's interactions with people reading the signs, they have been both enjoyed and appreciated for additional context about the site and its importance.

-Figure 46.
-Human use of the restoration site [top: several children playing within the restoration area (25 April 2019); middle: TBF-led tour with US EPA staff (19 June 2019); bottom: stand up paddle boarders using the symbolic pathway through the middle of the restoration area (15 August 2018)].
+Figure 43.
+Human use of the restoration site [top: beach visitors reading one of the interpretive signs in the restoration area (13 December 2019); middle: a family using the symbolic pathway through the middle of the restoration area (15 August 2020); bottom: summer beach visitors setting their chairs and towels around the restoration area 15 August 2020].